 Water: All sundews require mineral-free water.
 If your tap water is relatively pure (less than 50 parts per million in dissolved minerals), then you can safely water your sundews with it.
 Otherwise, you can use rain, distilled, or reverse osmosis bottled water.
 Keep the soil wet at all times.
 You can do this by setting the plant in small amounts of standing water, up to halfway up the pot.

-Soil and fertilization: Use a 1:1 mix of peat moss and perlite.
-Never use potting soil, compost or fertilizer; they will kill your plant.
+Soil and fertilization: Use a 1:1 mix of fertilizer free peat moss and perlite.
+Never use potting soil, compost or fertilizer; they can kill your plant.
 They can be fed small insects or moistened blood worms from the pet store.
-Tropical sundews are as weird and wonderful as carnivorous plants can get.
-They come in a plethora of shapes, sizes, and colors, and most are surprisingly simple to keep!
-Below are a few of the most common tropical sundew species you might find in cultivation: